juliema/aTRAM/MANUAL.md

 perl format_SRA.pl -input inputfile.fastq [-output Database Name | -int Number of Shards ]

-  This script will create aTRAM blast formatted databases of your Illumina run.
-It will split the short read archive into shards for every 250 MB.
-The final aTRAM database will have ~ # of GB (of a fasta file)/4 blast formatted databases.
+  This script will create an aTRAM blast formatted database of your Illumina run.
+By default it will split the short read archive into shards for every 250 MB.
+The final aTRAM database will have roughly (Number of GB of a fasta file)/4 blast formatted databases.
+You can specify a different number of shards with -int.
+We calculated 250 MB based on the memory allocated to BLAST and time necessary to search through each database.

 ### aTRAM.pl